The Ecleftic: 2 Sides II a Book: Music

-The album features a guest appearance from Kenny Rogers, contributing a variation of the chorus from his 1978 number-one hit "The Gambler."
+"Kenny Rogers & Pharoahe Monch Dub Plate" features a guest appearance from Kenny Rogers, contributing a variation of the chorus from his 1978 number-one hit "The Gambler."
 Track 14 "However You Want It" is a response to Canibus for the remarks he made about him on his album 2000 B.C.
 (Before Can-I-Bus).
 Track 18, "Bus Search", is a spoken-word mini drama, in which Jean's tour bus is stopped by two Police officers, one of whom threatens to make them empty the bus' contents unless they play him something by Pink Floyd.
 The following track is a cover of the latter's "Wish You Were Here", overlaid with Jean rapping about the band.